CERVICAL RETROLISTHESIS

 - Strengthening Exercises: Therapists design specific exercises that target the muscles supporting the cervical spine, particularly the deep neck flexors and the muscles of the upper back and shoulders.
 Stronger muscles help alleviate pressure on the vertebrae and improve spinal stability.

-- Stretching and Flexibility: Gentle stretching exercises are prescribed to improve the range of motion in the neck, reduce stiffness, and alleviate muscle tension.
+- Stretching and Flexibility: Gentle stretching exercises improve the range of motion in the neck, reduce stiffness, and alleviate muscle tension.
 Proper stretching can also relieve pressure on compressed nerves.

 - Posture Correction: Poor posture, such as forward head posture, can exacerbate cervical retrolisthesis by increasing strain on the cervical vertebrae.
 Physical therapy programs often emphasize correcting posture through awareness, ergonomic adjustments, and specific exercises.

-- Manual Therapy: Some physical therapists use manual therapy techniques such as soft tissue mobilization, joint mobilization, and myofascial release to relieve muscle tension, improve mobility, and decrease pain in the cervical spine.
+- Manual Therapy: Some physical therapists employ manual therapy techniques, including soft tissue mobilization, joint mobilization, and myofascial release, to alleviate muscle tension, enhance mobility, and reduce pain in the cervical spine.

 Medications